 A Primary Care Dream Come True

 Many Americans are looking for lower-cost solutions for their health care, and so are their doctors.
-A growing number of primary care physicians are ditching their contracts with insurance providers and starting independent practices.
-These doctors are tired of insurance middlemen regulating how and when they can treat their patients.
+A growing number of primary care physicians are ditching their contracts and starting independent practices.
+These doctors are tired of middlemen regulating how and when they can treat their patients.

 The DPC model facilitates easy treatment for minor to moderate health care needs.
 DPC doctors generally do not accept insurance.
 Instead, their patients pay a monthly fee for direct access to their provider through office visits, calls, emails, and even texts.
 DPC doctors treat both children and adults and generally carry out the same functions as regular primary care doctor with slight variations from practice to practice.

 An Affordable and Accessible Doctor

 Direct Primary Care addresses most, if not all, primary care needs including labs and medications at low prices, and most services that DPC clinics provide, such as bloodwork and simple procedures like stitches, are built into the monthly membership fee.
 The monthly cost to be a member of a DPC practice is affordable and often falls into the range of other monthly bills such as internet and cell phone bills .
 In many cases, patients can call or text their provider for medical advice or urgent care.
 This accessibility saves both patient and doctor time and money since the doctor can begin their assessment of the patient’s need before they set foot in the office.